-Table 7.13 .
-Classification matrix for the clay dataset, using predictor HG in the logit or pro bit models.
+Table 7.18.
+Classification matrix for the clay dataset, using predictor HG in the logit or probit models.

-Predicted Age = 1 Predicted Age = $0$ Error rate
+Predicted Age = 1 Predicted Age = 0 Error rate

 Observed Age = 1 65 4 94.2

 Observed Age = 0 10 15 60.0

-Q: Redo the previous example using forward search in the set of all original clay features.
+Q: Redo the previous example using forward search in the set of all original clay features

 A: STATISTICA (Generalized Linear/Nonlinear Models) and SPSS afford forward and backward search in the predictor space when building a logit or probit model.
-Figure 7.18 shows the response function of a logit bivariate model built with the forward search procedure and using the predictors HG and $TiO_2$ .
+Figure 7.25 shows the response function of a logit bivariate model built with the forward search procedure and using the predictors HG and TiO2.

 In order to derive the predicted Age values, one would have to determine the cases above and below the 0.5 plane.
-Table 7.14 displays the corresponding classification matrix, which shows some improvement, compared with the situation of using the predictor HG alone.
-The error rates of Table 7.14, however, are training set estimates.
-In order to evaluate the performance of the model one would have to compute test set estimates using the same methods as in Chapter 6.
+Table 7.19 displays the corresponding classification matrix, which shows some improvement, compared with the situation of using the predictor HG alone.
+The error rates of Table 7.19, however, are training set estimates.
+In order to evaluate the performance of the model one would have to compute test set estimates using the same methods as in section 7.3.3.2.

-Table 7.14.
-Classification matrix for the clay dataset, using predictors HG and $TiO_2$ in the logit model.
+Table 7.19.
+Classification matrix for the clay dataset, using predictors HG and TiO_2 in the logit model.

-Predicted Age $= 1$ Predicted Age = $0$ Error rate
+Predicted Age = 1 Predicted Age = 0 Error rate

 Observed Age = 1 66 3 95.7

 Observed Age = 0 9 16 64.0

-Figure 7.18.
+Figure 7.25.
 3-D plot of the bivariate logit model for the Clays' dataset.
 The solid circles are the observed values.

-Commands 7.6.
-STATISTICA and SPSS commands used to perform logit and probit regression.
+Commands 7.7.
+SPSS and STATISTICA commands used to perform logit and probit regression.

-STATISTICA Statistics; Advanced Linear/Nonlinear Models; Nonlinear Estimation; Quick Logit Quick Probit Statistics; Advanced Linear/Nonlinear Models; Generalized Linear/Nonlinear Models; Logit Probit SPSS Analyze; Regression; Binary Logistic Probit
+SPSS Analyze; Regression; Binary Logistic Probit STATISTICA Statistics; Advanced Linear/Nonlinear Models; Nonlinear Estimation; Quick Logit Quick Probit Statistics; Advanced Linear/Nonlinear Models; Generalized Linear/Nonlinear Models; Logit Probit